hearing aids kids

 Helping Your Child Adjust to a New Hearing Aid at School

-Understanding Your Child's New Hearing Aid
+Understanding Your Child’s New Sound Amplifier

 Preparing Your Child for School